 Physician Assistant Program

-Missions, Goals and Educational Model
+Missions, Goals and Competencies

-The primary mission of the Saint Louis University Physician Assistant Program is to educate men and women to become competent, compassionate physician Assistants dedicated to excellence in healthcare and the service of humanity.
+The primary mission of the Saint Louis University Physician Assistant Program is to educate men and women to become competent, compassionate physician assistants dedicated to excellence in healthcare and the service of humanity.

 PAs are educated according to the medical model in a manner that complements the education of the physician.
 This similarity of instruction and training enhances the working relationship between the PA and the physician.